Dantas11/OOP-SVG-Logo-Maker/README.md

 ## Project Description

 The application enables users to enter inputs into a inquirer prompt in order to generate a logo "logo.svg" file which contains the users desired results as an SVG image.
+User can choose up tp 3 letters or numbers, text color, backgroung color and logo shape.

 ## User Story